VedantShelar7/Daily-Coding-Log/README.md

 ## 🚀 Why I'm Doing This

-- To get better at writing clean Python code
+- To get better at writing clean Python code.
-- To build discipline through daily practice
+- To build discipline through daily practice.
-- To learn by creating, not just watching tutorials
+- To learn by creating, not just watching tutorials.
-- To stay **consistent**
+- To stay **consistent**.

 ---